dkhizhnyak/BankApp/README.md

 ﻿# BankApp
+# Requirements
+    It's required to configure connection to a postgresql database It can be achieved by setting up a local postgresql server or running docker Then you must specify URL path in "application.properties" file in "spring.datasource.url" propertie (also ensure that your "spring.datasource.username", "spring.datasource.password" properties also set to a valid values)

 Application allows user to create clients within system using postgresql database All clients have possibility to have any number of accounts with some amount on balance